susoab/jesus/README.md

 ## Hello guys
- - yo yo wazzapp Im looking foward to meeting with you
+ - yoooo wazzap how's it going?
+Im looking foward to meeting with you hah sorry I just kidding cuz I never see you lol
 #### What's this & for what?
  - This's a memo like a for output & memory